A closed head injury is

 SkullBrainBlood vesselsLayers between the skull and scalp

 This damage can cause swelling or pressure on the brain.
-The injury can be throughout the brain and skull.
-Or it can be in one region.
+The injury can be throughout the brain and skull or it may confined to 1 area.

 Closed head injuries are caused by trauma to the head.
-This is often due to: Accidents (eg, automobile, work-related, sports-related)FallsAbuse
+This is often due to: Accidents (such as automobile, work-related, sports-related)FallsAbuse

 Copyright © Nucleus Medical Media, Inc.